 While we are talking about shows with one intelligent kid and 2 not so intelligent (but popular and street-smart) kids, nothing compares to the Big Bang Theory spin-off show Young Sheldon.
 Being a spin-off, viewers who haven’t seen the original show might think it will be harder to follow or not up to the mark, but not only does the show stand well on its own, but it is extremely hilarious!

-Young Sheldon is narrated from the perspective of grown-up Sheldon Cooper, who, as a 10-year-old from Texas, lived with his loving and religious mother, football coach father, his siblings, and his favorite – Meemaw (Grandmother).
-Sheldon is prompted to higher grades in school, but his lack of social understanding and arrogance makes for an interesting delusional, and funny point of view.
-Young Sheldon is great series similar to Modern Family.
+Chuck Lorre and Steven Molaro created Young Sheldon as a narration from the perspective of grown-up Sheldon Cooper about his life as a 10-year-old from Texas.
+Played by Iain Armitage, as a young boy, Sheldon lived with his loving and religious mother Mary (Zoe Perry), football coach father George (Lance Barber), his older brother George-y (Montana Jordan), twin sister (Raegan Revord), and his favorite – Grandmother, Meemaw (Annie Potts).
+This CBS series opens with Sheldon being promoted to a higher grade in school, but his lack of social understanding and arrogance makes for an interesting, delusional, and funny point of view.
+Young Sheldon is a great alternative to Modern Family, with 6 seasons so far.

 11. Arrested Development (2003)